Least Redundant Gated Recurrent Neural Network: Method

-Let us consider how the required properties of DMU are achieved. \begin{enumerate} \item Since a feedforward neural network with at least two dense layers is a~universal function approximator, the network state can undergo arbitrary nonlinear transformation from one time moment to another. \item Gradient vanishing/exploding is solved by setting an appropriate value for the scaling factor $S$.
-It is adjusted in this order, as discussed in the following section. \item The block preserves its memory state for large values of $z_t$.
-In particular, for $z_t = +\infty$ we have $h_t = h_{t-1}$. \end{enumerate}
+Let us consider how the required properties of DMU are achieved. \begin{enumerate} \item Since a feedforward neural network with at least two dense layers is a~universal function approximator, the network state can undergo the arbitrary nonlinear transformation from one time moment to another. \item The block preserves its memory state for large values of $z_t$.
+In particular, for $z_t = +\infty$ we have $h_t = h_{t-1}$. \item For efficient and stable training of the network, it is enough that the learning rate of the module is sufficiently lower than that of the rest of the network, as discussed in Section~\ref{sec:training}. \end{enumerate}